anshulbajpai/play-todo-app/README.md

 ## Change the `HEAD` to point to the fourth commit - `Todo frontend`

 As part of this commit, we have created a HTML view for TODOs using Play's twirl templates.
 We created additional two endpoints to show TODOs which in turn consume the API endpoints we created in previous commits.
 We have used Play's `WSClient` as http client.
-To use it, we need to add following line in our [build.sbt](build.sbt) file -

 ```sbt
 libraryDependencies += ws